Skip to Content

 Burrows and Runways

-Outdoor rodent burrows or runways can be indicators of infestations near your property.
-Check your yard, garden, and outdoor structures for signs of rodent activity.
+Active burrows or well-worn runways outside can indicate rodents are near your property.
+Inspect your yard, garden, or outdoor structures regularly.

 Visual Sightings